BWTSE/Scenarios/booking/instructions.md

 Cabins are different from hotel rooms because the minimum duration you can book them for is three (3) days.
 Make sure to add this restriction to the `Cabin` class.

-Make sure to uncomment the testcases for Cabins in `Main.java`.

 Feel free to modify the existing codebase in any way you want as long as you maintain existing functionality.

 ## Task checklist